McMasterRS/lm_building-modern-SPAs/dark-light-mode.md

 ### Add Light/Dark Mode Toggle to Navigation Bar
 We will now add a responsive toggle to our navigation bar that allows the user to easily switch between dark and light mode.
-Start by adding the following import statement to `Navbar.tsx`:
+Start by adding the following import statements to `Navbar.tsx`:
 ```
 import {useTheme} from '@mui/material/styles'
 import Brightness4Icon from '@mui/icons-material/Brightness4'